ApplianceFaults

 What does Bosch dishwasher E09 mean?+

-Bosch Dishwasher Error Code E09 usually means the dishwasher is not heating water properly.
+Bosch dishwasher E09 usually means the dishwasher is not heating water properly.

-Can I still use a Bosch dishwasher with E09?+
+Can I keep using a Bosch dishwasher with E09?+

 Model variation note

-Bosch dishwasher code wording can vary by model.
-Use the exact model manual where available, and keep checks to safe user-accessible areas.
+Bosch dishwasher heating assemblies vary by model.
+Use the exact model manual where available, and keep checks to safe user-accessible observations.